The non-local repercussions of partial jamming in dense granular flows: Non-homogeneous shear flow

-As a way to assess the validity of the non-local model (\ref{eq:NL_continuum}), let us now consider a series of granular flows in a Poiseuille geometry (see Fig. \ref{fig5}(a)).
-This geometry involves some stress gradient in the $y$ direction and the presence of fixed walls, which both induce non-local effects \cite{kamrin2012nonlocal, rognon2015long}.
-Figure \ref{fig5}(c) shows the measured size of clusters $\ell_m(y)$, which appears to be smaller near the fixed walls.
-Figures \ref{fig5} (b,d) show that the model (\ref{eq:NL_continuum}) is able to reproduce all the measured velocity and shear rate profiles by using the cluster size $\ell(y) = A \ell_m(y)$, where $A = 0.39$ is a fitting constant.
+As a way to assess the validity of the cluster-based non-local model (\ref{eq:NL_continuum}), let us now consider a series of granular flow DEM simulations in a plane shear with gravity and Poiseuille flow geometries\footnote{ All reported simulation data are recorded once the flow reaches the steady state.
+The total recording time is set such that the slowest shearing layer reported undergoes at least 5 shear deformations.} (see Fig. \ref{fig:sg}(a) and Fig. \ref{fig:vc}(a)).
+Both of these geometries involves a shear stress ratio gradients (see Fig. \ref{fig:sg}(c) and Fig. \ref{fig:vc}(c)), and the presence of walls, which both induce non-local effects \cite{kamrin2012nonlocal, rognon2015long}.
+The symbols in Fig. \ref{fig:sg}(d) and Fig. \ref{fig:vc}(d) show the measured profiles of inertial number for various simulation configurations listed in Table \ref{tab:config}.

+Firstly, we implemented the prediction of the local constitutive law (\ref{eq:loc}) with $\mu_0=0.26$ and $b=1.1$.
+The value of these parameters were inferred from our plane shear simulations and are consistent with the previousely reported results \cite{da2005rheophysics, kamrin2012nonlocal,bouzid2013nonlocal, tang2018nonlocal}.
+Fig. \ref{fig:sg}(d) and Fig. \ref{fig:vc}(d) confirms that the prediction of the local constitutive law (dotted curves) do not fully capture the inertial number profiles, especially in the layers with shear stress ratio below the yield (i.e. $\mu<\mu_0$).

+Secondly, we implemented the Cooperative model as per (\ref{eq:coop}) by solving the PDE using a finite difference solver (\emph{bvp5c} in MATLAB) and using Neumann boundary conditions at both ends, setting the gradient of fluidity to be null in these two locations, as in \cite{kamrin2012nonlocal,tang2018nonlocal}.
+Following the literature \cite{tang2018nonlocal}, we used the constant $A=0.41$ to compute the cooperativity length $\xi$ from the stresses, as per Eq. (\ref{eq:cooplen}).
+Fig. \ref{fig:sg}(d) and Fig. \ref{fig:vc}(d) show the prediction of this model (dashed line), which appears to satisfactorily capture the inertial number profile.

+Finally, we implemented the cluster-based non-local model expressed in Eq. \ref{eq:NL_continuum}, using the same parameter for the local constitutive law as above.
+To define the cluster size, $\ell$, we used the scaling (\ref{eq:xi}) with $\alpha = 0.5$ evidenced with plane shear flows.
+To be consistent with the vision that the length $\ell$ represents a cluster size, we truncated its values near walls, and near zones in the flow where the shear stress ratio changes sign.
+The full definition of the cluster length thus becomes:

+where, $y_\text{w}$ is the position of the nearest wall or layer of change in sign of the shear stress ratio $\mu$.
+We solve the model defined by Eqs. (\ref{eq:NL_continuum}) and (\ref{eq:ell_cap}) using an implicit finite difference scheme (\emph{bvp5c} in MATLAB).
+To be consistent with the boundary conditions used for the Cooperative model, a null gradient in shear rate was prescribed at the boundary.
+Results showed on Fig. \ref{fig:sg}(d) and Fig. \ref{fig:vc}(d) shows that this model captures the measured inertial profiles with some discrepancies.
+The level of discrepancies of this model and of the cooperative model appears to be similar in magnitude.

+Remarkably, while both models lead to similar results in these flow geometries, the profiles of length scale they involved is significantly different.
+In particular, the cooperative length scale diverges at the location where $\mu=\mu_0$, while the the cluster size defined by (\ref{eq:ell_cap}) always remains smaller than the system size and the nearest distance to a boundary.
+The fact that the two models provides similar results with such different length scales indicate their low sensitivity to the profile of this parameter.